37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 Be prepared for the possibility that the Respondent will send you a costs warning letter as a way of trying to intimidate you.
 Remember that it’s quite unusual for the Tribunal to award costs, and as long as you aren’t being lax or unreasonable in how you are running your case, it’s unlikely that the Employment Tribunal will agree to make a costs order against you.

-To write to the Respondent to warn them that you may apply to the Employment Tribunal for costs, use our Costs Warning Letter Template.
+Get help from our coaches to write to the Respondent to warn them that you may apply to the Employment Tribunal for costs.

 25. Cast list